 A grading service or third-party grading service (TPGS) or certification service refers to an independent company that authenticates, grades, attributes, and encapsulates coins for a fee.
 Additionally, coins are guaranteed that they are authentic.
 If it is proven otherwise, the authentication company will reimburse you the money you paid for the coin.
 The fee schedule is a tiered system where rare and expensive coins will cost more than common low-priced coins.
 Additional services that are available for an extra charge include attribution of die varieties and high-quality photography.

 The American Numismatic Association in 1972 pioneered third-party coin encapsulation services.
-Realizing that the coin collecting industry was in need of an authentication service that could provide an independent third-party opinion, they founded ANACS.
+Realizing that the coin collecting industry needed an authentication service that could provide an independent third-party opinion, they founded ANACS.
 The next major player entered in 1986 with the founding of Professional Coin Grading Service (PCGS).
 The following year Numismatic Guaranty Corporation (NGC) began operating.

 The Authentication, Grading and Attribution Process

 The services that these companies provide begin with authentication.
 Many coins are counterfeit, altered or doctored in an attempt to deceive coin collectors.
-Depending upon the coin, the evaluator will employ several different methods to determine if the coin is authentic or not.
+Depending upon the coin, the evaluator will employ several different methods to determine if the coin is authentic.
 If the coin is not genuine, it will be returned to the submitter in a plastic bag with an identification tag indicating its questionable authenticity.
-This is commonly known as a "bodybag."
-If the coin is authentic but has been doctored or altered in some way (e.g. cleaned, scratched, etc.) the coin will be encapsulated but not be issued a grade.
+This plastic bag is commonly known as a "body bag."
+If the coin is authentic but has been damaged, doctored or altered in some way (e.g., cleaned, scratched, etc.) the coin will be encapsulated but not be issued a grade.